Ph-k/Vac-Check/README.md

 Only for ‘Source/Named-Pipes-Src/VacCheckSource’:

-- ` travelSignalHandlers.c/h`: The named pipe implementation also using pipes for its intra-process communication.
+- ` travelSignalHandlers.c/h`: The named pipes implementation also uses signals for its intra-process communication.
 This module implements all the necessary signal handlers using the according system calls.
-Note that for the handlers to be as small in execution as possible, they just change several flags, which the controller checks when he is gets executed again.
+Note that for the handlers to be as small in execution as possible, they just change several flags, which the controller checks when it is executed again.

 **‘Source/*impl src*/VacCheckMonitorSource’ directory:**

 - `Monitor.c`: This file contains the main() function of the monitor processes.
-It does all the necessary file reading and data structure initialization and then wait for the VacCheck process to request a query from the pipe or socket.
+It does all the necessary file reading and data structure initialization and then waits for the VacCheck process to request a query from the pipe or socket.

 - `monitorController.c/.h` & `monitorSignalHandlers.c/.h`: do the exact same thing as their VacCheck counterparts, but customized for the needs of the monitor processes.